ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL Reference.md

 This keyword is used to specify that the tablespace to be created will be used to store user data.
 A data tablespace is created even when the CREATE TABLESPACE statement is executed without the DATA keyword.

+*IF NOT EXISTS*

+If the IF NOT EXISTS clause is used, the tablespace will be created only if there is no existing tablespace with the same name.
+If a tablespace with the same name already exists, the CREATE statement will execute without any name duplication error, and the existing tablespace will remain unaffected.

 *tablespace_name*

 This is used to specify the name of the tablespace to be created.
 Refer to “Rules for Object Names” in Chapter 2 for more information on specifying names.